Last Updated: November 2022

 - ABC Store: There is an ABC Store right on site where you can buy snacks, beverages and souvenirs.

-Onsite, there are two pools but one is closed during renovation which means that there is one pool for 1,310 rooms when the hotel is at full occupancy.
+Onsite, there are two pools which means that there is one pool for 1,310 rooms when the hotel is at full occupancy.
 There is a family pool and an adult pool.
 While the pools look nice, we just went swimming in the ocean since it was so close and the pool was overrun with children.
 The pool area also has a bar and some lounge chairs for people to relax.
 They also have games like “cornhole” and also host movie nights.

 There is one gym and it is quite large and well stocked which made it pleasant to workout.
 There was tons of cardio equipment like treadmills, elliptical machine, bikes, stair climbers and even two spin bikes in addition to free weights and functional training equipment.
 One would definitely not get bored or feel crowded from using the gym.
 In addition, the hotel offers fitness classes like yoga through Lululemon onsite a few days per week.